-Afrika villa has an extra double bed suitable for 1 older child or 2 younger ones.
 Elora and Orin House house is a great option, as it has a double room downstairs with a private garden bathroom, and one upstairs also with its own bathroom; both bedrooms can fit an extra bed or baby cot, too.
-Sumba has 2 double bedrooms, and The Pagoda can be booked with either 2 or 3 double bedrooms so is a good option for a family of 4 with older kids.
-A chest of board games is provided for family time together.
+River Bend also has 2 bedrooms, while Treehouse has an extra bed suitable for a child.

 Cots Available, Family Rooms

 Kids Activities on site:

 - Swing on a rope over a natural swimming pool

 - Take John Hardy's 'trash walk' and be inspired to clean up the environment by spearing garbage with a bamboo pole!